wdi-atx-10/react-firebase/README.md

 ```

 You will be primarily doing most of your work in the Motivation.js file.
 First you will need to connect to the Firebase data in the componentWillMount function.
-The database which you will be using is:
+The database reference which you will be using is:

 ```
 '/motivational'